Looking for the best hydration bladder to keep the thirst at bay on your next outdoor adventure?

 Another notable feature of the fold top opening is that is easy to turn inside to clean, and this particular bladder is safe to use in the dishwasher.

-If you are looking for a multifunctional, smart and fun hydration bladder that does more than just keep you hydrated then this Geigerrig should be your pick.
+If you are looking for a multifunctional, smart and fun hydration bladder that does more than just keep you hydrated then Geigerrig Hydration Engine should be your pick.
 It is suited to a myriad of outdoor activities where being lightweight is not the highest priority.

 The MSR DromLite Bag can be categorised as a water storage reservoir as opposed to an activity bladder which is what the other four hydration bladders reviewed in this article are categorised as.